About the Hofstra University Museum of Art:

 Integral to the academic mission of Hofstra University, the Hofstra University Museum of Art advances knowledge and understanding through experiences with authentic works of art from the world’s diverse cultures.
 The Museum’s mission is achieved through collection acquisition and preservation, exhibitions, and interpretive resources.

 The Hofstra University Museum of Art initiates and facilitates rich and varied cultural and artistic explorations in an atmosphere that promotes the open exchange of ideas.

 Accredited by the American Alliance of Museums

-The Hofstra University Museum of Art has been awarded the highest honor a museum can receive, continued accreditation by the American Alliance of Museums (AAM).
+The Hofstra University Museum of Art has been awarded the highest honor a museum can receive with continued accreditation by the American Alliance of Museums (AAM).
 Approximately 3-4% of museums nationwide have earned this distinguished recognition.
-Accreditation certifies that the Hofstra University Museum of Art operates according to professional standards, manages its collections responsibly and provides quality service to the public.
+Accreditation certifies that the Hofstra University Museum of Art operates according to professional standards, manages its collections responsibly, and provides quality service to the public.